Alfred Swann (priest)

 Rev. Canon Alfred Swann, MA, DSC (12 July 1893 – 7 October 1961) was Dean and Archdeacon of Hong Kong from 1927 to 1935.

 Biography

 He was born in Japan to British parents.
 He was educated at Rugby and Trinity Hall, Cambridge.
 After wartime service in the RNVR he was ordained in 1922.
 Following a curacy in Kirkburton he was Vicar of Liversedge before his time in Hong Kong; and held incumbencies in Wiltshire and Somerset afterwards.

+He left extensive notes on his wartime experiences, now held by the Imperial War Museum.